Gathering information about Symantec Endpoint Protection health

-On the computers with Inventory plug-in installed, you can use default inventory policies or tasks to gather data.
+On the computers with Inventory plug-ins installed, you can use default inventory policies or tasks to gather data.

 Creating and configuring inventory policies and tasks

-On the computers without Inventory plug-in, you can use stand-alone packages to gather data.
+On the computers without an Inventory plug-in, you can use stand-alone packages to gather data.

 Gathering inventory using stand-alone packages